algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 - The image "[Histograms exp 500,000](../approximate_counting/res/histexp_2.png)" was created by [James Schloss](https://github.com/leios) and is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
 - The image "[Histograms 1,000,000](../approximate_counting/res/hist_3.png)" was created by [James Schloss](https://github.com/leios) and is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
 - The image "[Histograms exp 1,000,000](../approximate_counting/res/histexp_3.png)" was created by [James Schloss](https://github.com/leios) and is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
+- The image "[A from 25 to 35](../approximate_counting/res/a_change.png)" was created by [James Schloss](https://github.com/leios) and is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).